 In competition economics, quality and prices of products and services are equally in focus.
 Quality effects are more difficult to measure than price effects.
 Quality is a subjective concept that each respondent perceives differently.

-The economic logic is that purchasing decisions of consumers are influenced by price and non-price/quality considerations.
-The perception of quality is the value consumers derive from a product or the flow of service.
-Possible indicators for the measurement of quality are the attributes linked to a specific service or product.
+Economic logic is that consumers are influenced by both price and quality considerations in their purchasing decisions.
+The perception of quality is the value or benefit that consumers derive from a product or service.
+Possible indicators for measuring quality are attributes associated with a specific product or service.